 Generally speaking, toxicity testing of new molecular entities is essential in drug development in order to circumvent the withdrawal of drugs from the market due to adverse drug reactions and toxic effects.
-In vitro colorimetric methods are traditionally used for this purpose.
+In vitro colorimetric methods are traditionally used in cell toxicology.

 Are colorimetric in vitro assays sensitive enough for evaluating drug toxicity?

 Unfortunately, colorimetric tests evaluate late-stage indicators such as apoptosis and membrane integritythat are more likely to disregard toxicities that induce adverse but non-lethal effects.
 As an alternative to these assays, we offer our CacoReady plates for assessing drug-associated gastrointestinal side effects.
 Evaluation of the transepithelial electrical resistance (TEER) and the Lucifer Yellow (LY) paracellular flux, two parameters used as early-stage indicators of cell damage, helps to better predict and stratify (non-toxic, moderately toxic and highly toxic) the intestinal toxicity of drugs.